 Deep Water Start

 Only used for the World Championship in Kona as far as I’m aware, athletes will self seed themselves (faster swimmers at the front), wait for the gun to go then start swimming.
-As you are very unlikely to encounter this in an official Ironman event, I won’t dwell on this here.
+As you are very unlikely to encounter this in an official Ironman event, I won’t dwell on this here, however I have an article looking at deep water starts here.

 Self Seeded Rolling Start

-The most popular form of swim start at Ironman events, you will be placed in a queuing area denoted by placards showing predicted swim times.
+The most popular form of swim start at Ironman events.
+You will be placed in a queuing area denoted by placards showing predicted swim times.
 Slot yourself in where you think you’ll finish, but don’t get overly optimistic.
 Your time is taken from when you enter the water, not when the first swimmers starts.
-If you place yourself too far forward you may end up being half drowned by faster swimmers swimming over the top of you.
+If you place yourself too far forward believing this will give you another five minutes to finish, you may end up being half drowned by faster swimmers swimming over the top of you.
+Not an ideal start to your Ironman race day.

 In the Water